LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 __Default locking strategy__ - Locking the case for a single user for defined time.

 __Optimistic locking strategy__ - Allowing multiple users to access and modify the case.

+## How the actual Java Threads or Parallel processing works in PEGA?

+__Spin-off && Split For Each__ - are the case shapes treated for parallel processing at the case lifecycle level.

+But, actual Java Thread level parallel processing works using the __QUEUE__ method as part of the activity invocation.